Trauma Recovery Coaching

 When Talking Hasn't Been Enough

-If you've been in therapy for years and still feel like the same things keep getting touched, you're not doing it wrong.
-You're running into the limits of what talking alone can reach.
+If you've spent years in therapy and still find yourself triggered by the same things, you're not broken, and you're not doing it wrong.
+You've simply reached the limit of what talking alone can do.

-Most of us were taught that healing means understanding.
-That if we can make sense of what happened, name it, analyze it, the pain will ease.
-And understanding does help.
-It matters.
+Many of us were taught that healing means understanding—that if we can make sense of what happened, name it, analyze it, the pain will ease.
+Understanding does help—it's just not the whole story.

-But trauma doesn't live in the part of the brain that processes language and logic.
-It lives in the body.
-In the nervous system.
-In subconscious beliefs that were wired in during moments of helplessness.
+Trauma doesn't live in the part of the brain that processes language and logic.
+It lives in the body, in the nervous system.
+In subconscious beliefs that were wired in when we couldn't fight back, speak up, and nowhere to turn.

 This is why you can tell your story clearly, understand exactly what happened, and still be triggered by a tone of voice or a smell in the air.
-The thinking brain has processed it.
-The survival brain has not.
+The thinking brain has processed it, but the survival brain has not.

-Real recovery means reaching the place where the trauma is actually stored.
+Real recovery means reaching the place where the trauma is actually stored—processing, healing, and feeling safe to let it go.
 That's the work we do together.

 How I Help?

 I'm Gail Mae.
-I've spent over 15 years helping people recover from trauma, not by talking through it endlessly, but by working with the body and the subconscious to release what's been held there.
+I've spent over 15 years helping people recover from trauma, not just by talking through it, but by working with the body's nervous system and the subconscious to heal and release trauma.

-I also use Matrix Reimprinting, which is especially powerful for trauma recovery.
-It allows you to go back to the original moment, safely and gently, and give your younger self what they needed at the time: comfort, protection, a new outcome.
-The traumatic picture that's been frozen in your subconscious gets replaced with one that supports healing.
+Matrix Reimprinting, which is especially powerful for trauma recovery, allows you to safely and gently return to the original events and give your younger self what they needed at the time: comfort, protection, and a new outcome.
+The traumatic picture that had been frozen in your subconscious gets replaced with one that supports healing.
 It's not about rewriting history.
-It's about freeing your nervous system from reliving it.
+As we are Tapping, we are freeing your nervous system from the stuck pattern of reliving it.

-I know this work from the inside, not just as a practitioner, but as someone who carried trauma for years before finding the techniques that finally set me free.
+I know this work from the inside, not just as a practitioner, but as someone who had complex PTSD for years before finding the techniques that finally set me free.

 That's trauma recovery.
-Not learning to live with it.
-Letting it go.
+Not learning to live with it—but letting the pain of it go.

 In a word, Gail Mae is exceptional.